bencetaro/CV_hubmap_segmenation/README.md

 Each notebook differs in the following detials:

-1. Model comparison notebook of UNet, UNeXt, Swin (comparison-notebook):
+1. Model comparison notebook of UNet, UNeXt, Swin (comparison-notebook.ipynb):
    - Detailed EDA
    - Loss function: Dice loss + CrossEntopyLoss combined
    - Sample weighting, TTA, mixed-sized kernels

-2. SSL notebook of UNeXt (ssl-notebook-unext):
+2. SSL notebook of UNeXt (ssl-notebook-unext.ipynb):
    - Continued from the previous notebook
    - Semi-Supervised Learning: Making use of the unlabeled dataset, by predicting on them with a pretrained model and further training for better generalization.
    - CutMix augmentation

-3. UNet and Resnet pretrained Unet comparison (hubmap_resnet_plus_unet_hybrid_training):
+3. UNet and Resnet pretrained Unet comparison (hubmap_resnet_plus_unet_hybrid_training.ipynb):
    - transfer learning: Resnet34 as encoder, UNet decoder part as decoder
    - the hybrid model was not efficient enough though

-4. Cyclical training experiment (hubmap-unet-cyclical-training features):
+4. Cyclical training experiment (hubmap-unet-cyclical-training features.ipynb):
    - Cyclic training approach with LR finder: Repeated trainings with occasional LR search.
    - Gradient accumulation (to handle memory issues)